concentrat1on/BeautyBar/README.md

 - ServicesSectionView with sorting by categories
 - SingleServiceView
 - Add to favourite func
+- AddServiceView
+- Deletion my service

 WHAT'S NEXT:
 - Promotions View [WIP]
 - Favorites View (UI part)
 - Profile View (delete account func)
-* I don't like how NewsView, PieceOfNewsView and ProfileView look like, they need to be changed one day ** I will make some changes with Tab Bar
-*** Also the entire design can be changed :)
+* I don't like how NewsView, PieceOfNewsView and ProfileView look like, they need to be changed one day ** Also the entire design can be changed :)

 FEATURES/BUGS:
-1. Slow image downloading system - i will add some sort of async image downloading func
+1. Slow image downloading system - i will add some sort of async image downloading func - DONE
-2. Some problems with ServicesView on small iPhones, easy to fix but found it when published
+2. Some problems with ServicesView on small iPhones, easy to fix but found it when published - DONE